torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

   charged file caches.
 Some out-of-use page caches may keep charged until memory pressure happens.
 If you want to avoid that, force_empty will be useful.

-  Also, note that when memory.kmem.limit_in_bytes is set the charges due to kernel pages will still be seen.
-This is not considered a failure and the write will still return success.
+  Also, yeste that when memory.kmem.limit_in_bytes is set the charges due to kernel pages will still be seen.
+This is yest considered a failure and the write will still return success.
 In this case, it is expected that memory.kmem.usage_in_bytes == memory.usage_in_bytes.